mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

   # => [1,2,3]
 </pre>

-This method is good if you want modify some object outside the iteration block, or just call some method without caring to much about what the method returns,
+This method is good if you want to modify some object outside the iteration block, or just call some method without caring to much about what the method returns,
 like: